-To demonstrate how this attack can be carried out, let us consider a scenario where the attacker has two accounts: A and B. Account A will serve as the liquidatee, while Account B will be the liquidator.
+To demonstrate how this attack may be carried out, let us consider a scenario where the attacker has two accounts: A and B. Account A will serve as the liquidatee, while Account B will be the liquidator.
 The attacker may execute a transaction with the following instructions:

-- HealthRegionBegin(A) pre\init\health is zero. - 2.
-A.TokenWithdraw(amt) A where amt is the amount of tokens to borrow from the liab\bank.
+- HealthRegionBegin(A) pre_init_health is zero. - 2.
+A.TokenWithdraw(amt) A where amt is the amount of tokens to borrow from the liab_bank.
 As A is within the HealthRegion, it may proceed into a liquidable stage without restriction. - 3.
-B.TokenLiqBankruptcy(A) B liquidates A through the token\liq\bankruptcy instruction.
-The protocol repays A's liabilities, and post\init\health becomes zero. - 4.
+B.TokenLiqBankruptcy(A) B liquidates A through the token_liq_bankruptcy instruction.
+The protocol repays A's liabilities, and post_init_health becomes zero. - 4.
 HealthRegionEnd(A).